rangle/ngCourse2/handout/routing/routerlink.md

 ## RouterLink ##

-Add links to routes using the `RouterLink` directive, which is part of `ROUTER_DIRECTIVES` along with `RouterOutlet`.
+Add links to routes using the `RouterLink` directive.

 For example the following code defines a link to the route at path `component-one`.